10 Strong Takeaways From Disappointing 2023 Red Sox Season

 The youth movement of the 2023 Red Sox is far and away the standout headline of the season.
 Boston has legitimate young talent that is ready to compete with an offseason of improvements around the roster.

 From Opening Day, the Red Sox needed perfect health and overperformances from the starting rotation for a chance to reach the postseason.
-Unfortunately, that did not happen.
+Unfortunately for them, that did not happen.

 Throughout the season, the following pitchers all missed time due to injury in the rotation: Chris Sale, Corey Kluber, James Paxton, Garrett Whitlock and Tanner Houck.